gullevek/php_libraries/README.md

 ### namespace

 The new namespace branch.
-Once development is finished this branch will be removed or renamed to development only branch
+This is the development area for the master branch